ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_autorace/test.md

 **NOTE**: Be sure to proceed to this instruction after all calibration steps are successfully complete.
 {: .notice}

-1. Open termial and use the following command on `Remote PC`.
+1. Launch roscore on `Remote PC`.
 ``` bash
 $ roscore
 ```

-2. Open termial and use the following command on `SBC`.
+2. Trigger the camera on `SBC`.
 ``` bash
 $ roslaunch turtlebot3_autorace_camera turtlebot3_autorace_camera_pi.launch
 ```

-3. Open termial and use the following command on `Remote PC`.
+3. Open terminal and use the command on `Remote PC`.
 ``` bash
 $ export AUTO_IN_CALIB=action
 $ roslaunch turtlebot3_autorace_camera turtlebot3_autorace_intrinsic_camera_calibration.launch
 ```

-4. Open termial and use the following command on `Remote PC`.
+4. Open terminal and use the command on `Remote PC`.
 ``` bash
 $ export AUTO_EX_CALIB=action
 $ roslaunch turtlebot3_autorace_camera turtlebot3_autorace_extrinsic_camera_calibration.launch